o Cesare Villiger

 Swiss National Bank (SNB)

-• Operational implementation of monetary policy as FX trader.
+• Executed monetary policy operations as FX trader.

 Implementation Analysis